Daylight Camera Instructions

 My Naturewatch Camera should be protected from the elements by some sort of housing.
 The possibilities are endless, from ziplock bags to more elaborate constructions.
 We show you one possibility here, but feel free to improvise!

 The camera works best if the lens is not behind the housing material, no matter how clear that may seem.
-We drill a hole in our housing and use a cover to protect the lens.
+We drill a hole in the main housing and use a rain cover to protect the lens.

-18. Pierce a hole in the side of a tall Food Storage Box, at a height that accommodates the Camera lens.
+19. Make a hole in the side of a tall food storage box at a height that accommodates the camera lens.
 The hole should be about 10mm in diameter and is best made by starting with a small drill and progressively working up to the desired size in order to prevent the container from cracking.

 Assemble the Camera

-20. Tape the Cardboard camera mount inside the Tupperware, with the lens positioned to look through the hole you drilled, and place the attached Battery Pack inside.
-Tip: a pouch of silica gel will help any absorb moisture in the container.
+21. Tape the cardboard camera mount inside the container, with the lens positioned to look through the hole you drilled.
+Attach the battery pack.

 Tip: Unplug the battery when you’re not using the camera to save power

 23. Please go to the Using Your Camera page for instructions about how to set your camera up.

 Make sure to read through the steps above and do not forget to read the Using Your Camera page.